Biologics

 Biologics are drugs made from living cells from animals or microorganisms.
 Biologics can prevent, treat, and cure disease.4

 These are different from most traditional drugs.
 Traditional drugs are made in the lab from chemicals.
-Their ingredients are not directly produced by living cells.
-Traditional drugs similar in structure to known biologic drugs are called biosimilars.4
+Their ingredients are not directly produced by living cells.4

 How do biologics work?

 The biologics used most often to treat MG are monoclonal antibodies.
 Antibodies are proteins the immune system makes to fight germs.
-With autoimmune diseases, the antibodies attack healthy tissue instead of germs.1,2
+With autoimmune diseases, pathologic or "bad" antibodies attack healthy tissue instead of germs.1,2

-Monoclonal antibodies drugs are lab-made molecules.
-They act like the healthy antibodies in the immune system.
+Monoclonal antibody drugs are lab-made molecules.
 Some drugs like steroids impact the entire immune system.
-But monoclonal antibodies target one specific process.
-The process they target can help limit or prevent the disease.1,2
+But monoclonal antibodies are designed to target one specific process.
+The process they target can help limit or prevent disease.1,2

 All monoclonal antibody drugs for MG target processes in the immune system.
 The specific targeting of these antibody therapies may help cause better results and fewer side effects.
 It can also be a way to avoid long-term therapy with steroids.1,2